Updated: 4/17/18 with new location for second workshop.

-Upstate Forever and Heart of Boiling Springs will host a series of public workshops in partnership with Toole Design Group on Thursday March 22, 5:30 pm – 7:30 pm and Thursday April 26, 6:00 pm – 7:30 pm at Boiling Springs First Baptist Church, 3600 Boiling Springs Rd.
+Upstate Forever and Heart of Boiling Springs will host a series of public workshops in partnership with Toole Design Group on Thursday March 22, 5:30 pm – 7:30 pm at Boiling Springs First Baptist Church, 3600 Boiling Springs Rd. and Thursday April 26, 6:00 pm – 7:30 pm at New Beginnings United Methodist Church, 210 Rainbow Lake Rd., Boiling Springs (note change of venue from previously published location).

 The workshops are part of a process to develop a shared, community-driven vision for Boiling Springs, a rapidly developing unincorporated community along the I-85 corridor in central Spartanburg County.
 Area residents, businesses and other stakeholders are encouraged to attend.
 Upstate Forever and Heart of Boiling Springs are working in partnership with Spartanburg County.